Everything You Need to Know – Lip Filler Swelling Stages

 What to Expect?

 If you’re swelling soon after fillers, you will experience the worst of the swelling in a couple of days post-treatment.
-It would be best if you took measures to reduce the swelling, but the inflammation and bruising will pass in a couple of days or seven days.
+It would be best if you took measures and avoid various activities, see our comprehensive guide on what not to do after lip fillers to reduce the swelling, but the inflammation and bruising will pass in a couple of days or seven days.
 If it persists or causes extreme discomfort, please get in touch with the surgeon for the right steps.
 Let us look at the steps to lessen inflammation and bruising that happens after the treatment.

 How to Reduce Swelling: Treatment Options

-Apply ice immediately; icing assists in reducing swelling in any setting; therefore, it is a good way to try straight away after lip fillers to cure common side effects.
+How to reduce swelling after fillers?
+Apply ice immediately; ice assists in reducing swelling in any setting; therefore, it is a good way to try straight away after lip fillers to cure common side effects.
 Ice in increments of approximately ten minutes to prevent possible swelling; you may think of icing after the injections and before any swelling starts.
 Make sure to prepare a cold compress to use when you come home after the lip filler or to hold against the area while on your way from the clinic.

 • Cold and Hot Compresses